HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm/wcm_content_delivery/wcm_user_assistance/mng_content_with_auth_portlet/item_management_features/wcm_dev_drafts.md

 Creating a draft of an item allows users to work on changes to that item without changing the published version of the item.
 Draft items can either be stand-alone items, or form part of a workflow.
 When the changes are completed, you can choose to either publish the item, or discard the changes by canceling the draft.
 You can create multiple drafts of a single item.

+!!! note
-**Note:** Draft items are only displayed in the Authoring Portlet and are not rendered within the published website.
+    Draft items are only displayed in the Authoring Portlet and are not rendered within the published website.

 ## How to work with draft items without a workflow